-Tax season can be a little stressful; you have to think about different documents, due dates, and then when submitted, you’ll have to wait for your tax return.
+Tax season can be a little stressful; you have to think about different documents and due dates.
+When finally submitted, you’ll have to wait for your tax return, which can take some time.
 When filing, you also have to make sure you remember a lot of financial information to get things right on your tax forms.
-Suppose you had any loan, such as a Personal loan, for which you paid taxes in the past year.
+Suppose you had any loan, such as a personal loan, for which you paid taxes in the past year.
 In that case, you might be curious whether loan interest is tax deductible.

 General Information on Tax Deductions and Credit